falconrr/LING-L545/03_Disambiguation/RestrepoTagger03.md

 Table 4.
 Evaluation results for Spanish UDPipe dev file.
 Note the decreasing performance of the tagger.

 In an attempt to improve the F1 score of the tagger with the dev file, the `by _get_features()` in the `tagger.py` script was modified.
 First, add('i suffix', word[-3:]) was modified to different values (i.e. word[-5:], word[-2:], word[-3:2], etc.) but tagger was underperforming with a F1 score of 93.
 When add('i pref1', word[0]) was changed, an error message appear signaling the index out of range.
 As a result, this was left untouched.
 Then, a '2' and '4' was added to the function ('i-1 suffix', context[i-2][-3:4]) and the tagger decreased slightly its F1 Score (95.34).
 Any further attempts with the other variables produced an error with the index out of range.
-A final attempt to produce an improved change, it was added a new index for all suffixes ([-3:1]) but results the tagger failed to improve.
+A final attempt to produce an improved change, it was added a new index for all suffixes ([-3:1]) but the tagger failed to improve.

 In conclusion, any attempt to modify the script produced a reduction in the performance of the tagger.
-Thus, it can be concluded that this tagger has the optimum level of performance for Spanish.
+Thus, it can be preliminarily concluded that this tagger has the optimum level of performance for Spanish.